gitronald/google-exposure-engagement/README.md

 ## Regressions

 The regression analysis was done using the R scripts in `regressions/`.
 Below
-we list each with a brief description.
+we list each script with a brief description.

 `regressions/run_analysis.R`
 - Run regression models and produce associated output